axelarnetwork/axelar-docs/pages/validator/external-chains/overview.md

 ## Add external chain info to your validator's configuration

-In the `axelarate-community` git repo edit the file `configuration/config.toml`: set the `rpc_addr` and `start-with-bridge` entries corresponding to the external chain you wish to connect.
+In the ` .axelar_testnet ` repo edit the file `config/config.toml`: set the `rpc_addr` and `start-with-bridge` entries corresponding to the external chain you wish to connect.

 Your `config.toml` file should already contain a snippet like the following: